 - In rare cases, we do not have enough information to make a decision.
 In this case you will not be given a diagnosis or we will try to gather more information if available.

 After an individual receives a diagnosis of Autism Spectrum Disorder, they are invited to attend a six week post-diagnostic support group and weekly advice service.
-You will be then eligible to attend one of the autism advice services.
+You will be then eligible to receive support from one of the autism advice services.